Nicole-Hong/GMMA/README.md

 ## GMMA 865 - Individual Project on Big Data & NLP

-Performed the sentiment analysis on the real-life "product sentiment" text datasets based on the Amazon review, using Python, various ML-based approach and Natural Languague Processing (NLP) techniques.
+Performed the sentiment analysis on the real-life "product sentiment" text datasets based on the Amazon review, using Python, various machine learning models and Natural Languague Processing (NLP) techniques.

 [Link to the Project](https://github.com/Nicole-Hong/GMMA-Projects/tree/master/GMMA865-Big%20Data)